 Bluehost seems to be more suited to clients looking for an economical solution.
 While they have low rates for entry-level services, it comes at the expense of many sites on the same server.
 This can be a problem ultimately if one of these sites is throttled, or one of the sites goes down for any reason.
 The technology at Bluehost should accommodate these events without interruption, but their uptime numbers reflect that they have more difficulty with stability and reliability than WP Engine.

-WP Engine works with a number of prominent clients in tech, publishing, media and other high-profile fields.
-These companies include SoundCloud, GeekWire, Constant Contact, Maxcon and AMD.
-These clients have provided a variety of positive testimonials to WP Engine based on their good experiences in better security, faster websites and better customer support than their previous web hosting service.
+WP Engine works with a number of prominent clients in tech, publishing, media, and other high-profile fields.
+These companies include SoundCloud, GeekWire, Constant Contact, Maxcon, and AMD.
+These clients have provided a variety of positive testimonials to WP Engine based on their good experiences in better security, faster websites, and better customer support than their previous web hosting service.

-Bluehost offers e-mail support, an extensive knowledge base, a user forum, video tutorials, ongoing system status reports, online chat and a ticket support system.
+Bluehost offers e-mail support, an extensive knowledge base, a user forum, video tutorials, ongoing system status reports, online chat, and a ticket support system.
 However, there are a number of reports on the web about poor or slow customer support from the company.

-Winner :- WP Engine
+WP Engine support

 Last Two Years